Choosing the best kayak anchor can be a challenge. Many options are available, and it can be hard to determine which

 - Storage Bag: Sturdy nylon storage bag with protective padding

-The Extreme Max folding grapnel anchor includes 25 feet of rope, a snap-on clip, a storage bag, and a marker buoy, everything you need to get started.
+The Extreme Max folding grapnel kayak anchor kit includes 25 feet of rope, a snap-on clip, a storage bag, and a marker buoy, everything you need to get started.

 The 3.5-pound anchor is ideal for coral, rocky bottoms, or bottom areas with heavy vegetation.
 The marker buoy is made from marine-grade foam and is made to last.

 The snap clip is easy to use and gives you the freedom to attach the anchor to different points on your kayak.
 You can combine this with an anchor trolley to hold you in place.